Developing sylph - a look into bioinformatics tool development

 Part 1 - Initial motivation: let’s write a faster Mash (late 2022)

 If you’re unfamiliar with Mash, it’s simply a method for calculating the similarity between two genomes.
 It does so by analyzing sketches, or small subsets, of k-mers.
-See this nice blog post on the related “Mash screen” algorithm for background.
-Sourmash is a nice, related tool too; I recall meeting with Titus Brown in 2022 and learned quite a bit about sourmash from him.
+See this related blog post for more background.
+Sourmash is a related tool; I recall meeting with Titus Brown in 2022 and learned quite a bit about sourmash from him.

 The Mash algorithm is simple but powerful.
 It has tremendously influenced how I feel bioinformatics tools should be: fast, easy to use, and accurate enough for generating biological hypotheses.

-Sylph started from a simple curiosity: when writing my skani paper in 2022, I noticed that I could create k-mer sketches faster than Mash.
+Sylph started from a simple curiosity: when writing a genome-to-genome calculation tool in 2022, I noticed that I could create k-mer sketches faster than Mash.
 This was done by adapting the k-mer processing routines from minimap2 and learning how to use SIMD instructions to speed stuff up.

-I thought this was neat, so I sought to write a stripped-down, multi-threaded k-mer sketching tool for metagenomics—primarily for personal use—without thinking about publishing at this point.
-This was built relatively quickly while I was zoning out during a Math conference I attended back home in Vancouver.
+I thought it would be fun to write a stripped-down, faster k-mer sketching tool for personal use—I didn’t think about publishing at this point.
+This was built relatively quickly while I was zoning out at a mathematics conference that I attended back home in Vancouver.

 Part 2 - Stumbling across Skmer from Sarmashghi et al. (mid-late 2022)

-I remember skimming through the paper, and while I didn’t read through the math at the time, I understood the basic idea: low-coverage sequencing creates problems for k-mers.
-It seemed like a great paper, but I didn’t think more about it at the time.
+I remember skimming through this paper, and while I didn’t read through the math at the time, I understood the basic idea: low-coverage sequencing creates problems for k-mer sketching.

 The low-abundance problem (technical; can skip)

-Suppose a genome (in some database) only shared a small fraction of its k-mers with a metagenome sample, this could
+Suppose a genome (in some database) only shares a small fraction of its k-mers within a metagenome sequencing sample.
+This could

 • be due to low sequencing depth in the metagenome (k-mers are not sequenced)